Solved! What to Do If an Electrical Outlet Isn’t Working

 Q: When I plugged my cell phone charger into a kitchen outlet, my phone didn’t start charging as it normally does—rather, it seemed that this one electrical outlet was not working.
-I could charge it elsewhere, of course, but we have very few outlets in that space already.
 Is there something I can do to fix the outlet myself?
 Or, should I call an electrician?

 A: While there is a chance that you’ll have to bring in an electrician, in many cases, the problem behind a non-working outlet can be easily resolved by the homeowner.
 We’ll help you troubleshoot the issue by walking through the most common causes and solutions, starting with the ones you can remedy yourself.

 First, a quick note on outlets: The vertical slots in the outlet are called “shutters,” and the small hole beneath each set of shutters is the “ground.”
 Most outlets will accept either 2-prong or 3-prong plugs.
 If your home has older wiring, the third hole (the “ground”) may not be present.
 Keep this anatomy in mind as you try the following troubleshooting tips.

 Flip a light switch in the room to determine whether you have a half-hot outlet.

 Sometimes called a “lamp outlet,” this type of outlet is a little different from standard outlets in that half of it (usually the bottom half) is controlled by a switch on the wall.
 The purpose of a half-hot outlet is to allow you to plug in a lamp, turn it on, and then control the lamp from the light switch.
 If you’ve noticed a switch on the wall that didn’t seem to go to anything, it could very well control a half-hot outlet—flip this switch and then try the outlet again.